 - D Make sure the disc is inserted into the optical disc drive with the label facing upward. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - □ If a disc is dirty or damaged, your computer will stop responding.
 Follow these steps: - 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
-If you need to clean the disc, see On Handling Discs (page 102) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
+If you need to clean the disc, see On Handling Discs (page 157) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - Check if the volume is turned off or minimized by the Fn+F2 or Fn+F3 buttons, respectively. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
 Follow these steps: - 1 Click Start and Control Panel. - 2 Click System and Maintenance. - 3 Click System. - 4 Click Device Manager on the left pane.